riordanalfredo/riordanalfredo/README.md

 **riordanalfredo/riordanalfredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
 > Software engineering has always fascinated me.
-It covers all levels of complexity that satisfies my hunger for knowledge.
-The true challenge comes not only from the technology side but also from understanding business needs and people.
-I am proficient in the design and development process, especially in the software architecture (design patterns, quality assurance, and human dynamics) through academic research and industry experience.
+It encompasses a vast spectrum of complexities, particularly in software architecture, design patterns, quality assurance, and human dynamics, that satiate my intellectual curiosity.
+The intrigue lies not merely in the technological aspects but also in understanding business requirements and human interactions.
+My proficiency in design and development has been honed through rigorous academic research in human-centred learning analytics and hands-on industry experience.
+This blend of knowledge and practical skills empowers me to navigate the multifaceted landscape of information and computer technology with confidence and finesse, especially in education technology.

 ### Hello! 👋